AngeloSav/rise-rs/README.md

     --n-runs      5 \
-    [--index-kind opt]         # inferred from the index file if omitted [--scorer bm25|dot]        # inferred from the metadata file if omitted
+    [--index-kind opt]         # inferred from the index file if omitted [--scorer bm25|dot]        # inferred from the metadata file if omitted [--has-qid]                # if query file contains qid as first element of each line
 ```

 Output includes average query latency (µs), index size (MiB), and a checksum per algorithm.